This article is meant to help resolve errors concerning STUN connectivity between the UniFi managed devices and the

-This error indicates that the controller is not able to properly connect via the STUN protocol with this particular device, which can prevent some of the features in the UniFi Controller like device Debug Terminal from working properly.
+This error indicates that the controller is not able to properly connect via the STUN protocol with this particular device, which can prevent some of the features in the UniFi Network Controller like device Debug Terminal from working properly.
 This document will explain what these errors mean and how to troubleshoot and resolve them.

 STUN stands for Session Traversal Utilities for NAT and includes a set of protocols used in networking to better handle communication when going through network address translation (NAT).
 In simple terms, STUN provides a way for devices to securely communicate with other devices when they're located behind a router.
 This is necessary because the devices in your network have individual IP addresses that are used to communicate internally, but not known to servers/clients outside of your network.
 STUN when used by a particular application, will go and initiate a connection with a public STUN server and request to know what address will be used by the STUN server to communicate with the device through its router.

 UniFi devices use STUN to properly communicate with the UniFi Controller.
 In this case, the controller acts as the STUN server.
 In order for STUN communication to work properly, the UniFi device must be able to resolve to the UniFi Controller via the inform URL and communicate with the address via port 3478.

 UniFi requires STUN connectivity for a variety of functions, for example, locating devices through the controller UI, as well as to initiate contact and communicate details from the device to the controller.